PianoForte Foundation

 The PianoForte Foundation (PFF) is a 501(c)(3) non-profit organization that presents classical and jazz piano concerts in Chicago, Illinois.
 Established in 2005 by piano dealer Thomas Zoells, the PFF presents over 60 concerts each year in downtown Chicago and the surrounding suburbs.

 Mission

-According to its website, The PianoForte Foundation is dedicated to preserving and promoting the art of playing the piano in Chicago and creating a piano community that closely connects audiences and artists.
-The Foundation works on high-quality concerts, festivals, competitions, education, outreach, and public broadcasts.
+According to its website, the PianoForte Foundation is dedicated to preserving and promoting the art of playing the piano in Chicago and creating a piano community that closely connects audiences and artists.
+The Foundation works on concerts, festivals, competitions, education, outreach, and public broadcasts.
 They achieve this mission by: